 Body Composition Analysis

-A DEXA scan is a precise and non-invasive imaging test used to measure body composition, including total body fat percentage, muscle mass and bone density.
+A DEXA scan for body composition is a precise and non-invasive imaging test used to measure body composition, including total body fat percentage and muscle mass.

 Look Beyond the Bathroom Scale